 5. Netgear Nighthawk AC1900 (C7000-100NAS)

 The Nighthawk modem/router employs 24×8 channel bonding to get speeds up to 960 Mbps down with an upload speed to match.

 This router boasts the full power of Netgear’s Nighthawk R7000 and then some, making it a go to if you want maximum speed.

-This combo unit also sports four useful gigabit ethernet ports, a USB port to share networked media, and of course, access to Netgear’s helpful NetGenie app for controlling guest networks, parental controls and more.
+This combo unit also sports four useful gigabit ethernet ports, a USB port to share networked media, and of course, access to Netgear’s helpful NetGenie app for controlling guest networks and parental controls.

 Price: $195.59 (30 percent off MSRP)